ministryofjustice/security-guidance/policies/operations-security-policy.md

 ## Introduction

-This policy gives an overview of mobile devices and teleworking/remote working security principles and responsibilities within the Ministry of Justice (MoJ) and provides a summary of the MoJ's related policies and guides in relation to mobile devices and remote working.
+This policy gives an overview of the operations security and responsibilities within the Ministry of Justice (MoJ) and provides a summary of the MoJ's related operations security policies and guides.

 ## Who is it for?